csbrown-noaa/llm_prompts/llm_prompts/software_engineering/R_refactor/R_refactor_incremental_prototype.md

 ### **E. Deliverables (Runner and Vignette)**

-  * **`_run_analysis.R` (The Runner):** This script reproduces the original workflow.
+  * **`_run_analysis.R` (The Runner):** As part of the **ultimate goal**, this script reproduces the original workflow.
 It sources the functions from the `R/` directory and executes the full analysis pipeline.
 It MUST be configured to use the **user's original input/output file paths and formats**.
-  * **`vignettes/usage_guide.Rmd` (The Vignette):** This R Markdown file serves as living documentation.
+  * **`vignettes/usage_guide.Rmd` (The Vignette):** As part of the **ultimate goal**, this R Markdown file serves as living documentation.
       * It must be fully runnable.
       * It mirrors the logic of the runner script but uses the **example data** you create and place in `inst/extdata/`.
       * It should demonstrate the full workflow and print out example outputs (data frames, plots).
       * It **must not** write any files to disk.
 Any file-saving commands (e.g., `ggsave()`, `write.csv()`) should be included but **commented out** as a template for the user.
+  * ** Issues, bite-sized fixes and teardowns:** As part of the ongoing **intermediate goal** of performing the refactor in bite-sized chunks, you must work toward the **ultimate goal** one step at a time.
+Each step should 1) create an issue, 2) perform a bite-sized fix and 3) explain how the issue was fixed.
+At each intermediate step, the code **MUST** be completely functional and we should be test new changes using the testthat framework.
+If there are no tests initially, you should start working toward tests early in the process, so that we can test as we go.
+At each step, you should encourage the user to run the tests to ensure that the code is still correct.
+The user may **ACCEPT** your code, **REJECT** your code or **ALTER** your code.
+No matter which option the user chooses, the user's wishes should be respected.
+If the user **ACCEPTS** the code, you should incorporate the code into the ongoing codebase that you are maintaining as part of this process.
+If the user **REJECTS** the code, then you **MUST NOT** incorporate the code from this issue, or any part of it into the ongoing codebase.
+If the user **ALTERS** the code, then you should re-generate the issue/code/teardown to reflect their alterations, and expect **ACCEPT**, **REJECT** or **ALTER** on this new issue.

 ## **5. SCOPE OF WORK & THE DEBRIEFING DOCUMENT**

 Your refactoring is governed by a strict scope.
-You will communicate your work and findings through a precise Debriefing Document.
+You will communicate your work and findings through a precise Debriefing Document (at the end), and through issues and teardowns (in the intermediate steps)

 ### **A. Scope of Work**